adam-abouzeid/laba3ed/CONTRIBUTING.md

 - Fill in the required template
 - Do not include issue numbers in the PR title
 - Include screenshots and animated GIFs in your pull request whenever possible.
-- Follow the JavaScript/React styleguides.
+- Follow the Typescript/React styleguides.
 - Include thoughtfully-worded, well-structured tests.
-- Document new code based on the Documentation Styleguide
 - End all files with a newline

 ## Styleguides